Construction Project Information Committee: History

 CPIC started as the Building Project Information Committee (BPIC) established in February 1987 by the RIBA, RICS, ACE, CIBSE and ICE.
 BPIC succeeded the Co-ordinating Committee for Project Information (CCPI) which had been established to provide guidance on efficient preparation of project specifications and production drawings.

 Research has shown that many problems on site are caused by poor or missing production information.
 The evidence shows that improvements in the quality of production reduce the incidence of site quality problems and lead to significant savings in the cost of construction work.
 Modern CAD systems can contribute greatly to the quality and clarity of drawn production information and, if used in a collaborative way by the whole design team, will result in benefit for all the concerned: clients, designers and constructors.
-The Avanti approach had showed that the use of CPIC materials would improve the quality and reduce the costs of construction projects.
+The Avanti approach had shown that the use of CPIC materials would improve the quality, and reduce the costs of construction projects.

 In recent years, CPIC has been a key player in the development of common industry approaches to building information modelling (BIM).

 Code of Procedure for the Construction Industry

 Effective communication of high quality production information between designers and constructors is essential for the satisfactory realisation of construction projects.
 This is addressed by the CPIC code of procedure, the essential reference on production information, which sets out principles and procedures based on the use of computers and offers a pragmatic approach in providing guidance to users of widely used 2D CAD systems.
 The guidance on specification is also based on the use of the dominant computer systems.

 In a move that reinforces the close relationship between the drawings and specification, the code combines the original drawing and specification documents into a single guide.
 This has been extended to cover use of CAD and to take into account the use of schedules of work.
 It provides pragmatic guidance on use of drawings, specifications and schedules of work and the methods used to co-ordinate the information contained within.
 Key themes that appear in the code are standardisation, information re-use and information management.

-The starting point for the guidance in the code is the creation of standards.
+The starting point for the guidance in the code is the creation of technical standards.
 From project inception, all parties should agree the methods and protocols of exchanging information.
 This includes not just CAD and specification, but also spreadsheets and word processing documents.
 Standardisation removes any barriers to exchange and improves the communication process.
 BS 1192 relies heavily on the guidance in this code.